dell/csm-docs/content/docs/upgradation/drivers/powerflex.md

 **Steps**
 1. Run `git clone https://github.com/dell/csi-powerflex.git` to clone the git repository and get the v1.3 driver.
 2. Update values file as needed.
-2. Run the `csi-install` script with the option _--upgrade_ by running: `cd ../dell-csi-helm-installer && ./csi-install.sh --namespace vxflexos --values ./myvalues.yaml --upgrade`.
+2. Run the `csi-install` script with the option _\-\-upgrade_ by running: `cd ../dell-csi-helm-installer && ./csi-install.sh --namespace vxflexos --values ./myvalues.yaml --upgrade`.

 ## Update Driver from pre-v1.2 to v1.3 using Helm
 A direct upgrade of the driver from an older version pre-v1.2 to version 1.3 is not supported because of breaking changes in Kubernetes APIs in the migration from alpha snapshots to beta snapshots.
 In order to update the driver in this situation you need to remove alpha snapshot related artifacts.